 Sensitivity assessment.
-Burrowing species such as Arenicola marina, Hediste diversicolor and the oligochaetes burrow into the anoxic sediments found in this biotope (JNCC, 2015) and may be tolerant of hypoxia.
+Burrowing species such as Hediste diversicolor and the oligochaetes burrow in anoxic sediment and may be tolerant of hypoxia.
 Species that occur at the surface and that are frequently found in well-oxygenated sandy sediments such as Pygospio elegans and Corohpium volutator are likely to be more sensitive.
 At the pressure benchmark biotope resistance is assessed as Low based on the loss of some characterizing species, biotope resilience is assessed as High and sensitivity is Low.